JuliaObjects/ConstructionBase.jl/src/setproperties.md

     setproperties(obj, patch::NamedTuple)

-Return a copy of `obj` with attributes updates accoring to `patch`.
+Return a copy of `obj` with attributes updates according to `patch`.

 # Examples
 ```jldoctest